 I used swordfish steaks tonight because that's what was on sale, but this is great with almost any type of fish, including red snapper (huachinango), halibut (hipogloso), skate (raya), and salmon (salmón).
 The Veracruz sauce also makes a superb accompaniment for other types of seafood such as mussels and scallops.

-1/2 C pitted green olives sliced in half
+- ½ cup pitted green olives slice in half

 - ⅓ cups capers in brine drained